 drinks & chat), typically about 8 to 20 people.

-- Table so far has been reserved & announced under
+- Table used to be reserved & announced under

 surname of person phoning to book.

-- Not booked & announced consistently under name
+- Now booked & announced consistently under name

 (Easier for visitors to to remember, (as

 indoor venue bookings discovered long ago, it works well,

 (waiters happily take bookings in a stammtisch name,

 sometimes also request caller name or number, sometime

 - Venue was moving around in early 2013, seeking somewhere